Paul Moriarty, Fractional COO/CDO for Nonprofits, 30 Years Management & Operations, 20 Years Nonprofit Fundraising

 Honesty > Optimism

 I'll tell you what's broken, even when it's uncomfortable.
 Sugarcoating problems doesn't fix them—it delays solutions and wastes time.
+That's why our Grassroots to Governance newsletter focuses on what actually works.

 Beyond the work